-Office Central is a masterplan project which is located in the heart of Istanbul in Sisli.
-The Sisli – Levent Area, a former industrial and housing zone, recently has been transformed into the business center of İstanbul.
-Along with the high FAR values and non-regulated height restrictions the area became a fragmented collection of business towers and enclosed shopping malls.
-Unfortunately the selfish nature of the functions reflects this intensified, central part of the city more than any similar environments.
-Neither the roads nor pedestrian walks connect two different towers or shopping malls therefore achieving an ultimate level of isolation even though the buildings neighbor one and other.
-As a result, there is neither a “street” or a “center” feel as you walk in the streets of Sisli – Levent.
-The “Office Central Masterplan” project acting as a combination of private and public commissions, proposes a shift in the ongoing formation of this important zone.
-On one hand, Office Central proposes; 1. private investment to engage the surrounding 2. public space to stimulate and rejuvenate the building.
-On the other hand, the project proposes the government to motivate the public space integration within the private investments.
-The proposed program consists of offices, residences, hotel, retail facilities and a cultural center.
-The architectural approach of the scheme attempts to merge the proposed environment with the existing urban texture in relation to its scale and relative street network.
+Office Central is a masterplan project located in the heart of Istanbul in Şişli.
+The Şişli – Levent Area, a former industrial and housing zone, has recently been transformed into the business center of Istanbul.
+Along with high FAR values and non-regulated height restrictions, the area became a fragmented collection of business towers and enclosed shopping malls.
+Unfortunately, the selfish nature of the functions reflects this intensified, central part of the city more than any similar environment.
+Neither roads nor pedestrian areas connect any two different towers or shopping malls, therefore achieving an ultimate level of isolation, even though the buildings stand right next to one another.
+As a result, there is no “street” or “center” feel as you walk the roads of Şişli – Levent.
+The “Office Central Masterplan” project acts as a combination of private and public commissions, and proposes a shift in the ongoing formation of this crucial zone.
+On the one hand, Office Central proposes; 1. private investment to engage the surroundings, and 2. public space to stimulate and rejuvenate the building.
+On the other hand, the project urges the government to motivate public space integration within private investments.
+The proposed program consists of offices, residences, a hotel, retail facilities and a cultural center.
+The architectural approach to the scheme attempts to merge the proposed environment with the existing urban texture, in relation to its scale and relative street network.
 Looking into reversing the logic of an isolated and domestic single inner-yard strategy, multiple public spaces are incorporated along the site boundaries by abstracting new boundaries, outward, from the dense central framework.
-As the building volumes start low-rise from the corners of the site (referring the heights of existing surroundings), they turn into high-rises in the intersection of all main axles.
-Towers orientated according to view and sunlight relationships create their own central silhouette with their various heights and geometries.
-In an attempt to maximize the use of public space in relation to domestic functions, public plazas & streets and transport connections with a strong urban network are emphasized through the use of a built axes, that cuts the center of the site.
-This axes, then collects the built environment through the central plaza and releases the edges for green and public based uses.
+As the building volumes start low-rise from the corners of the site (referencing the heights of the existing surroundings), they evolve into high-rises at the intersection of all main axes.
+Towers oriented according to the juxtaposition of view and sunlight create their own central silhouette due to their various heights and geometries.
+In an attempt to maximize the use of public space in relation to domestic functions, public plazas and streets, and transport connections with a strong urban network, are emphasized through the use of constructed axes that bisect the center of the site.
+These axes then gather the constructed environment through the central plaza, and relinquish the edges for green and public based uses.

 SALON - Alper Derinbogaz